 Emily LeSuer, Catering Chef

-An invaluable member of the Saltbox Catering team, Emily joined Saltbox Farm in 2013 after receiving her degree with high honors from Le Cordon Bleu in Cambridge, MA.
+An invaluable member of the Saltbox Catering team, Emily joined the Saltbox team in 2013 after receiving her degree with high honors from Le Cordon Bleu in Cambridge, MA.

 At Saltbox Farm, Emily’s love for the idea of growing your own food and caring for animals has been reaffirmed.
 When not preparing food for events, you might find her with her “girls” in the chicken coop or harvesting crops in the field.
 She is also excited to be able to translate her background in business operations and leadership to the kitchen.